 “Isn’t it better to do pilates or something less…intense?”

 But while intensity and safety are valid points I am too intrepid to heed the warnings.
 This body of mine has always craved movement and still wants to run.
 I’m not surprised by the demotivating feedback.
 Having been athletic for as long as I can remember, for decades I was too tall, too short, too thin, too old, too young, too good, or not good enough.

 Thankfully, I filtered out the noise and developed modest basketball and track skills in my teens.
-In my 20s I played varsity and high-level volleyball.
+In my 20s I played collegiate and high-level volleyball.
 I ran my first half-marathon at the tender age of 27.
 In my early 30s I spent time in India where I became a certified yoga instructor.
 With each new exploit I was older in terms of numbers, sure, but my body only seemed to be getting faster and stronger.

 There’s still a long way to go but we’re not in Kansas anymore, Toto.
 Video: @hughesin. (*Side note: yes, I know.
 I sweat like a beast.)

 Along the way, I tried on the ill-fitting garments of kickboxing, cycling, and swimming.
 I dappled with a couple combat sports as well.
 Yet, the game changer was finding boxing nine months ago.
 (Or, existentially speaking, boxing found me.
 Who knows?)
 In the last quarter of my 38th year I, in the spirit of Alice, fell deep down the rabbit hole.
 I bought a jump rope, gloves, and boxing shoes.
 Soon, I’ll secure headgear.